cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 ## Information Resources of Information Sources

-In practice, the distinctions among source types can useful in how we search for information.
+In practice, the distinctions among source types can be useful in how we search for information.
 If I do a [library search][librarySearch], I have the option to narrow my search by **Resource Type**.
 These resource types, in conjunction with types of information sources, help us locate the information we need and identify the strength of that information.